aweymo-ui/zotero_intro/content/1_why.md

 ## Overview

 **Zotero is an open source reference management software** developed by the Corporation for Digital Scholarship (formerly by the Center for History and New Media at George Mason University) in 2006.
-Since jumping from an academic tool to incorporation in 2013, the software has gained widespread adoption by academics, students and researchers as a more versatile and digital preservation focused alternative to proprietary alternatives like EndNote and Mendeley.
+Since jumping from an academic tool to incorporation in 2013, the software has gained widespread adoption by academics, students and researchers as a more versatile and digital preservation focused alternative to other citation managers like EndNote and Mendeley.

 This workshop will show you how to set up your account, add browser plug-ins, survey different methods for annotating your research materials and searching between documents, using Zotero to create bibliographies, creating collaborative collections for group projects and exporting collections.